Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 An instance of a model can be converted from one conceptual form to another, alternative.

-Rotations can be set by quaternion, Euler's angles, axis and angle or matrix.
-Straight line can be set by implicit equation, two points, point and a relative direction, etc. For each conception can be found several mathematical models.
-Module implements some of these alternatives and provides tools for convertion an instance of one model into an insatnce of another model.
+Rotations can be set by a quaternion, Euler's angles, axis, and angle, or matrix.
+The straight line can be set by an implicit equation, two points, point, and a relative direction, etc. For each conception can be found several mathematical models.
+The module implements some of these alternatives and provides tools for converting an instance of one model into an instance of another model.

 Model `linePoints` describes a straight line with two points, and a model `linePointDir` describes a straight line with a point and a relative direction.
-An example of convertion an instance of the model `linePoints` into an instance of the model `linePointDir` and calculation of the point of intersection of the lines set by this or that model.
+An example of conversion an instance of the model `linePoints` into an instance of the model `linePointDir` and calculation of the point of intersection of the lines set by this or that model.

 ```js
 var linePoints1 = _.linePoints.from([ 1, 1, 3, 3 ]);